 The Benefits and Risks of Bond Index Funds

-Bond index funds are the simplest and most cost-effective way to invest in bonds.
+A bond index fund is a fund that invests in a portfolio of bonds designed to match the performance of a particular index, such as the Barclays Aggregate U.S. Bond Index.
+Investors can buy index-related products using either traditional bond mutual funds or the growing number of exchange-traded funds (ETFs) which can be purchased through a broker.
+These products are a simple and cost-effective way to invest in bonds.
 With extensive diversification, low fees, and an approach that’s easily understood by the average investor, bond index funds may well be a leading option for those who are seeking to earn investment income.

-A bond index fund is a fund that invests in a portfolio of bonds designed to match the performance of a particular index, such as the Barclays Aggregate U.S. Bond Index.
 Rather than being actively managed—i.e., with a portfolio manager who tries to choose bonds that will outperform the index over time—the index fund simply holds the securities that are in the index, or, in many cases, a representative sample of the index holdings.
 When the composition of the index changes, so will the holdings in the fund.

 These fees take a large chunk of investors' cash over time, especially in light of the fact that companies charge the fees regardless of how their funds perform.
 This is even more of a consideration in today’s low-yield environment.
 If a fund’s portfolio only yields 4%, a 1% management fee wipes out over a quarter of an investors’ income.

 With an index fund, you know what you’ll be getting—a return that’s representative of the broader market.
 With active managers, performance results can experience wide swings.
 One year the manager can outperform the index by two percentage points, but the next year he may lag by five.
 And over time, active managers, as a group, tend to lag the index funds by a wide margin.

+For funds that mirror broad-based benchmarks such as the Barclays U.S. Aggregate Index, a substantial portion of the portfolio is typically invested in government or government-related securities.
 That equates to high-interest rate risk, which is fine when yields are falling (as prices rise).
-However, rising rates will have an extremely negative impact on a portfolio that is heavily tilted toward government bonds.
+However, rising rates will have an extremely negative impact on a portfolio heavily tilted toward government bonds.
 Investors may, therefore, want to look for ways to augment their index funds with investments that have lower interest rate risk, such as high-yield and emerging market bonds.